DeMoriarty/DeMoriarty.github.io/_posts/2023-7-13-similarity_based_2.md

 The complementary model, $P_c$, can be picked from the existing n-gram methods.
 We will consider the unigram model, Katz backoff model, and Kneser-Ney bigram and unigram models as possible choices for the complementary model.

 ## Experiments
-Before we dive into our proposed method, let's first review the performance of other base models:
+Before we dive into our proposed method, let's first review the performance of other baseline models:

 | model                                                           | PPL (PTB) | PPL (Wikitext2) | PPL (Wikitext103) |
 | --------------------------------------------------------------- | --------- | --------------- | ----------------- |